It’ll make you want to eat it.

 - Using a double boiler (or a small bowl that fits over a small pot), melt the shea butter and coconut oil on low heat.
 When they become completely liquified, remove from heat.
 Let cool for 30 minutes.

-- Then mix in the olive oil, cacao powder, cinnamon and nutmeg, essential oil and vitamin E.
+- Then mix in the olive oil, cacao powder (and cinnamon if desired), essential oil and vitamin E.

 - Place the oil mixture in the freezer to firm up.